 Storyteller and musician Bill Rossiter will bring alive the history of the Great Depression through stories, anecdotes, and music on July 21 at the Valley County Pioneer Museum.

 Brother Can You Spare a Dime?
-Laughin’ to Keep from Cryin’ with Bill Rossiter
+Laughin’ to Keep from Cryin’

 Bill Rossiter named his show – “Brother Can You Spare a Dime?”- after a song about a World War I veteran who’s paid his dues to the American Dream and asks where his dividend is.
 Suddenly the American Dream has “turned into a nightmare.”
 The song “became almost an anthem for a whole generation of people.”